Stuffed Dates

 Instructions

-• Pull open the tip of each date with your thumbs or a paring knife and pull out the pit.
+• Pull open the tip of each date with your hands or a paring knife and pull out the pit.
 Push one or two almonds into the cavity (however many will fit) and push the edges of the date back together.

 Nutrition information is automatically calculated, so should only be used as an approximation.